radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

 Getting Started
 ***************

+**This is where you should start if you are new to SAGA-Pilot.
+It is highly recommendedthat you carefully read and understand all of this before you go off and start developing your own applications.**

-In this chapter we explain the main components of SAGA-Pilot and the foundations of their function and their interplay. **It is highly recommended that you carefully read and understand all of this** before you go off and start developing your own applications.
+In this chapter we explain the main components of SAGA-Pilot and the foundations of their function and their interplay.
 For your convenience, you can find a fully working example at the end of this page.

 After you have worked through this chapter, you will understand how to launch a local ComputePilot and use a UnitManager to schedule and run ComputeUnits